Nixitov/keydrop-battle-sniper/README.md

 ## How do I get the token?

 The token required for this tool is a personal api key for your Key-Drop account.
-You can get this token from your account settings or create a new one from the api keys section of the website.
+You can get this token from "https://key-drop.com/es/token", you have to login first.

 ## How to use